Top Themes

 SP13: Development of an integrative model

-In subproject 13 at the Leibniz Institute of Freschwater Ecology and Inland Fisheries (IGB) we develop a model, which allows us to evaluate different light situations in a socio-ecological context on the long run.
+In subproject 13 at the Leibniz Institute of Freschwater Ecology and Inland Fisheries (IGB) we developed a model, which allows to evaluate different light situations in a socio-ecological context on the long run.

-First we will investigate if artificial light has an effect on aquatic-terrestrial food webs and which costs will arrise.
-The overall objective of the project is the accounting of direct and indirect costs of light for different space and habitat types in the Berlin-Brandenburg area.
-For the studies of the influence of light on foodwebs, impact models at the species level will be developed initally.
-They will be calibrated by using the outcomes of the other subprojects.
-With these results, models on ecosystem level will be developed.
+First we investigated if artificial light at night has an effect on aquatic-terrestrial food webs and which costs may arrise.
+The overall objective of the project was the accounting of direct and indirect costs of light for different space and habitat types in the Berlin-Brandenburg area.
+For the studies of the influence of light on foodwebs, impact models at the species level were initally developed.
+They were calibrated by using the outcomes of the other subprojects.
+With these results, models on ecosystem level were developed.

-For the investigation of the socio-ecological issue, it is planned to develop an integrative model considering the findings of the sub-projects.
+For the investigation of the socio-ecological issue an integrative model considering the findings of the sub-projects was established.

 Scientist is Tobias Degen